sudsk/roblox-for-kids/README.md

 **Press Ctrl+S** (Command+S)

 **🎉 CONGRATULATIONS!
 You just learned to code!
-You made things disappear, move, and show messages!**
+You made things disappear, move, and show messages on screen!**

 ---